 Henry Morgenthau, President Roosevelt’s treasury secretary, suggested that both the Ruhr and the Saar should be either annexed by Germany’s neighbors or placed under international supervision.
 Heavy industries elsewhere in Germany would be largely dismantled, even if this meant hampering the postwar recovery.

 Beyond depriving the Germans of the means to wage war, there was an express American desire to punish them collectively.

 The British, the State Department and the Republican opposition in the United States all had their doubts about treating Germany so harshly.
-They anyway worried that publicizing plans to do so would only strengthen the Nazis in their resolve to fight to the bitter end.
+They anyway worried that publicizing plans during the war would only strengthen the Nazis in their resolve to fight to the bitter end.

-Nazi propaganda chief Joseph Goebbels certainly hoped so.
-When Morgenthau’s plans were leaked, he used them to try to persuade the Germans they had no hope but to seek an increasingly elusive Endsieg.
+Nazi propaganda chief Joseph Goebbels hoped so.
+When Morgenthau’s plans leaked, he used them to try to persuade the Germans they had no hope but to seek an increasingly elusive Endsieg.